Consumer Medicine Information (CMI)

 TYSABRI is used to treat relapsing remitting Multiple Sclerosis (MS).

-TYSABRI has not been tested in clinical trials in people with MS who are below 18 years of age or 65 years and over.
-TYSABRI
+TYSABRI has not been tested in clinical trials in people with MS who are 65 years

 How it works